-There's an overwhelming number of comedy shows to choose from in London.
+There are an overwhelming number of comedy shows to choose from in London.
 Our advice?
 Buy tickets to any of the ten shows we recommend and you'll have a cracking time.

-The best comedy shows in London this June
+More comedy in London

 As the unofficial comedy capital of the world, London's comedy circuit doesn't take a break.
 There are stand-up shows seven days a week, from early evening through to the small hours.
 To help you plan your week of witticisms, here's a nifty calendar of the best comedy shows in London this week.Read more